jonathan-vella/architecting-for-success/104-Enterprise-Grade-Kubernetes/wds/student guide/WDS Student Guide.md

 1. Describe how you would ensure that the following resources would be available in case of disaster based on their requirement.

-2. Describe the backup and restore options in AKS
+2. Describe the backup strategy for Kubernetes resources and persistent volumes.

 **Prepare**